willettk/ancientlives/README.md

 8) A matlab script is used to read the original unicode file into a Matlab database.
 This step creates a large but well-indexed file that is used for subsequent processing.
-This took 9m7.912s minutes on the MSI computer as a job with non-specified number of cores, using an older version of markers.csv.
+This takes roughly 10 minutes on the MSI computer for the data as of Dec 2013.

-	# create the matlab database
+	# Create the matlab database in an interactive session

+    # Note: make sure the header line is stripped and quotation marks removed from the "markers.csv" file

+    isub -n nodes=1:ppn=4 -m 16GB -w 24:00:00
 	module load matlab
 	matlab -nodesktop -nosplash -r "make_db"

+    ####### PROBLEM #######

+    The version of Matlab on MSI is not reading the SQL output properly in "read_fragments_mod.m" (which is called by make_db).
+The purpose is to import the CSV file into a Matlab database, which should be simple.
+The problem is that the cell array in John's code is not recognizing the Greek unicode characters.
+It can be read into Matlab, but when saving as a cell array, it gets converted to a gibberish "[]" character.
+Frustrating, and means that all the results from the KDE don't work on the new data.

 9) A program called "setupdirectories.py" creates a set of directories and portable batch script (PBS) files that are used to process the data.
 The PBS scripts copy critical data into the subdirectories and then execute "process_directories_serial.m" for the fragment groups.
 It then creates a set of transcription files using the "createLines.py" program.
 Before executing, the scripts run the "restart.py" script.
 This script ensures than only unprocessed files are put through the processing pipeline effectively checkpointing the code.